 Deciding which gas rewards card is better for you depends on your needs and how you plan to use the card.
 Read on to see how these cards compare side by side.

 In addition to the bonus rate on a category of your choice, the Bank of America Cash Rewards card offers a 2 percent bonus at grocery stores and wholesale clubs (on up to $2,500 in combined choice category, grocery and wholesale purchases each quarter) and a $200 sign-up bonus when you spend $1,000 in the first 90 days – all without charging an annual fee.
-The Blue Cash Preferred card, by contrast, offers a 6 percent bonus at U.S. supermarkets (up to $6,000 in purchases per year, then 1 percent) and a $250 welcome bonus after spending $1,000 in the first three months, but also charges a $95 annual fee.
+The Blue Cash Preferred card, by contrast, offers a 6 percent bonus at U.S. supermarkets (up to $6,000 in purchases per year, then 1 percent) and a $300 statement credit after spending $3,000 in the first six months, but also charges a $95 annual fee (waived for the first year).

 Which card is better?

 While both cards have a similar introductory bonus and cash back rate on gas and general purchases, the Blue Cash Preferred card’s higher rewards rate at U.S. supermarkets may make it seem like the obvious choice.
-But keep in mind that the Preferred card also comes with a $95 price tag each year.
+But keep in mind that the Preferred card also comes with a $95 price tag each year (waived for the first year).

 Before deciding which card is best for you, see how they compare side by side in the table below: